fauresebast/fauresebast/README.md

 # [Fauresebast](https://github.com/fauresebast)
+Ruby on Rails Softare Engineer at [Squadracer](https://squadracer.com/) since June 2020.

+I assist companies in the development of their web application.
+Worked with [Season](https://www.season-ed.com/), [Moka.care](http://moka.care/) and [Richemont](https://www.richemont.com/).

-Softare Engineer from EPITA graduated in 2019 (Data Science and AI major, called SCIA).
+Graduated from EPITA graduated in 2019 (Data Science and AI major, called SCIA).

 ## My profile
 I started as a DataScientist intern for my end-of-studies internship but I chose to focus more on programming itself as a Software Engineer.